 They are also referred to as mucous retention cysts.

 It is difficult to estimate their true incidence since most studies report findings of retention cysts on imaging performed for unrelated symptoms.
 However, an incidence of 29 -31% has been reported in studies on adults undergoing brain MRI 3,4.

-Although usually discovered incidentally, retention cysts can cause headache, peri-orbital pain and nasal obstruction.
+Although usually discovered incidentally, retention cysts can cause a headache, peri-orbital pain and nasal obstruction.
 They may occasionally present with repeated episodes of sinusitis.

 Retention cysts are seen on imaging as rounded dome-shaped lesions often situated on the maxillary sinus floor.
 They are slow growing lesions, but mucosal and cortical integrity is preserved.

 On radiographs, they are radiopaque, dome-shaped structures with a rounded edge, located on the floor of the maxillary sinus.

 Treatment and prognosis

 Mostly no treatment is indicated, because of their high spontaneous regression rate 1,2.
 If symptomatic or causing nasal obstruction they can be surgically resected endoscopically.

 - 1. Wang JH, Jang YJ, Lee BJ.
 Natural course of retention cysts of the maxillary sinus: long-term follow-up results.
 Laryngoscope.
 2007;117 (2): 341-4.
 Laryngoscope (full text) - doi:10.1097/01.mlg.0000250777.52882.7a - Pubmed citation